AverageHoarder/flacr/README.md

 Initially this script only used the [flac cli](https://xiph.org/flac/documentation_tools_flac.html) to recompress all .flac files in all subdirectories with the highest compression, verified their integrity and set a fixed padding.
 When recompressing, temporary files are created and the original files are only overwritten if no decoding errors occurred.

-Then I also included [rsgain](https://github.com/complexlogic/rsgain) to calculate and write replaygain tags to all music files (not only flac files) in all subdirectories.
+Then I also included [rsgain](https://github.com/complexlogic/rsgain) to calculate and write replay gain tags to all music files (not only flac files) in all subdirectories.
 To speed things up I added multithreading support for recompression and replay gain calculation.

 Finally when I was happy with the performance and pondered making this available to others, I added a progress bar, a separate test mode and logging as I suspect that most people don't like watching a blank command line for minutes while the script does its thing.

-** What can this script do?
+**What can this script do?**
   * recursively scan for .flac files in a given directory
   * scan for .flac files in a single given directory
   * recompress all .flac files with max compression, a fixed padding of 4KB and verification via flac CLI